AstroVLM/AstroVLM_Code/readme.md

 </p>

 ## Project Introduction
 AstroVLM is an expert multi-agent collaborative framework designed for diagnosing the quality of astronomical images.
 This system addresses the complex challenges inherent in astronomical imaging, a field that requires a blend of multidisciplinary knowledge and involves numerous, intricate sub-tasks.
-Even for world-class organizations and seasoned enthusiasts, diagnosing image quality is a significant investment of time and effort due to the complex correlations between different processes.

-The goal of AstroVLM is to automate the difficult and time-consuming task of identifying the root causes of low-quality astronomical images, a challenge that has not been effectively addressed by previous studies.
 By leveraging a multi-agent system, AstroVLM provides a robust solution for comprehensive quality diagnosis and precise error localization in the astronomical imaging workflow.

 ## Key Features

-- Multi-Agent Framework (AstroSight)
+- Multi-Agent Framework designed for Astronomical imaging diagnosis. **(AstroSight)**
-- Agent-Specific Knowledge RAG (ASK-RAG)
+- Agent-Specific Knowledge RAG **(ASK-RAG)** for multi-agent system.
-- Reasonging with Backtracking (RwB): This novel process enhances the accuracy of error localization.
-It features:
+- Reasonging with Backtracking **(RwB)** for enhancing the accuracy of error localisation:
-  - Chain-of-Backtracking (CoB)
+  - Chain-of-Backtracking **(CoB)**
-  - Collaborative Reasoning Tree (CRT)
+  - Collaborative Reasoning Tree **(CRT)**
--  Superior Performance
+-  Superior performance and proven stability in experiments.
--  Proven Stability
--  Lastest Novel RAG Method
+-  Sufficient dataset collected from real-world observation.

 ## Installation
 1. Clone the repo: